-1 An early draft of these comments was prepared for a panel, at the annual conference of the Center for Ethics and Culture at the University of Notre Dame, exploring Robert Vischer's new book Conscience and the Common Good: Reclaiming the Space Between Person and State.
+Assoicate Dean for Academic Affairs, Professor of Law, and John F. Scarpa Chair in Catholic Legal Studies, Villanova University School of Law.
+An early draft of these comments was prepared for a panel, at the annual conference of the Center for Ethics and Culture at the University of Notre Dame, exploring Robert Vischer's new book Conscience and the Common Good: Reclaiming the Space Between Person and State.
 In preparing this revised and expanded version of my comments, I have relied on the paper Vischer presented on the occasion and on the book itself.
-It was an honor to be invited to be a part of the panel, and I am grateful to many, above all Rob Vischer himself, for patience, understanding, and keen questions.
-Thanks also to Michael Moreland and Rick Garnett and Nora O'Callaghan for their contributions at the conference and thereafter.
+It was an honor to be invited to be a part of the panel, and I am grateful to many, above all Rob Vischer himself, for his patience, understanding, and keen questions.
+Thanks also to Michael Moreland, Rick Garnett, and Nora O'Callaghan for their contributions at the conference and thereafter.
 The nature and degree of my disagreements with Vischer's arguments are an index of my respect for his place in a conversation in which I am something of the odd man out.